FUComplete/fucomplete.github.io/docs/fuctool/config.md

 ### Field of View
 {: .text-yellow-300 .fw-700 .pb-2 }

-Allows adjusting how much of the games "world" you can see.
+Allows adjusting your *viewport* or how much of the games *"world"* you can see.

 | <a href="/assets/images/FoV.webp" target="_blank"><img src="/assets/images/FoV.webp"></a> |
 |:---:|